Sunday, November 25, 2018

 4. Hey Baby (New Rising Sun)

-5. In from the Storm
+5. In From the Storm

 For the last song on Side B, I went with the rockin' "Izabella."
 To me, this mirrors the selection of "Freedom" from the first side.
 I chose "Earth Blues" to replace the second listing of "Night Bird Flying" as the opening track on the third side.
-For the final side, "Stepping Stone" seems like a natural for the opening track, and the hard driving "In from the Storm" as a great way to end the album.
-"Hey Baby (New Rising Sun)" seems like from the title alone that it belongs somewhere, and I chose it as the second to last track.
+For the final side, "Stepping Stone" seems like a natural for the opening track, and the hard-driving "In from the Storm" as a great way to end the album.
+"Hey Baby (New Rising Sun)" seems like from the title alone it belongs somewhere, and I chose it as the second to last track.
 Both "Bleeding Heart" and "Lover Man" fill out the side.

 Is this perfect?
 No. Is this the way Jimi would have done it had he lived?
 Most probably not.
 But I think it works, and works a lot better than the version that was officially released in 1997.